flab-facial-exp/ICCV2021-ABAW-AU/README.md

       - ~/corpus/ICCV/partition/partition_v2.json
          - set VIDEO_ID for each MODE_ID as followings
          - { "Train":\["1-30-1280x720",...\], "Valid":\[...\], "Test":\[...\] }
-    - For other datasets, make as Aff-Wild2 dataset
 - (4) locate and run the program (au_abaw2.ipynb, param.py)
   - locate the program to ~/au/abaw2/
   - set parameters at param.py